Introduction: MicroPython on SPIKE Prime

 Now it is time to explore.

-hub has a lot of functions - you can find out by just typing hub and then hitting the TAB key in the REPL.
+hub has a lot of functions - you can find out by just typing "hub." (do not forget the period after hub) and then hitting the TAB key in the REPL.
 That will show you all the different ways you can complete the command.

 Challenge: See if you can read the acceleration.